 The Heisenberg uncertainty principle

 In Schroedinger's equation the momentum was replaced by a derivative.
-This means that if a wave function is confined to a small volume, it must rise from zero at the boundary to a finite value, then fall back to zero at the opposite boundary.
-Small volumes necessarily imply larger derivatives and higher momenta.
-This is analogous to the DeBroglie wavelength being inversely related to the momentum.
-One consequence of the Schroedinger equation (derived in a different way by Werner Heisenberg) is the Heisenberg uncertainty principle:
+This means that if a wave function is confined to a small volume, it must rise from zero quickly.
+Small volumes necessarily mean high momenta.
+This is analagous to the DeBroglie wavelength being inversely related to the momentum.
+Werner Heisenberg showed that one consequence of the Schroedinger equation is the Heisenberg uncertainty principle